NickJ77/nopCommerceProject/README.md

 ## About The App

-NopCommerce is an open-source e-commerce platform that provides a comprehensive set of features and functionalities for building and managing online stores. nopCommerce is a robust, feature-rich and customizable open-source e-commerce platform suitable for businesses that need a high degree of control and flexibility over their online store.
+NopCommerce is an open-source e-commerce platform that provides a comprehensive set of features and functionalities for building and managing online stores.
+NopCommerce is a robust, feature-rich and customizable open-source e-commerce platform suitable for businesses that need a high degree of control and flexibility over their online store.

 ## Tools
 I used `Python`, `Selenium`, `Pytest`, `Pycharm`